prem-pxtel/NBA-Analytics-Dashboard/README.md

 ## 1. Project Overview

-This project is an NBA dashboard web application that allows users to view player and team statistics.
+This is a full-stack web application dashboard that allows users to view NBA player and team statistics.
-For this milestone, we are using a simple dataset to demonstrate database setup and a basic query.

 ---